openwrt/openwrt/README.md

 2. You can enable WiFi by default by following below steps:

-- set ssid and password for WiFi either at compile time from file target/linux/pistachio/base-files/etc/uci-defaults/config/wireless
+- Once the board is booted up, you can set ssid, password, mac address for WiFi STA by updating /etc/config/wireless as follows:

         config wifi-iface
             option device       radio0